cisacke/flickr-clone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Photo Upload, Push to Heroku (~1.5 days)
+### Phase 1: User Authentication, Photo Upload, Push to Heroku (~2 days)
 First, I will implement user authentication.
 Users will be able to sign up and create a new session.

 Users will be able to upload pictures for four purposes:
 1. Profile picture.
 2. Cover photo.
 3. Single photostream photo.
 4. Multiple album photos.

 App will be pushed to Heroku by end of day.

 [Details][phase-one]

 ### Phase 2: Albums (~2 days)
 Users can create albums.
 All users have two default albums - 'favorites' and 'photostream'.
 Single photos uploaded to the photostream go in the latter.
 Multiple photo uploads must be assigned to an album.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: View Pages (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+Users can view the photos in their photostream, albums, and favorites.
+Users can view other user's photostream, albums, and favorites.
+Selecting a single photo takes a user to the photo show page.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Following Users, Favoriting Photos, Photo Comments (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Users can follow and unfollow other users.
+Users can 'favorite' photos.
+Favorited photos will be added to the 'favorites' album.
+Users can comment on photos.
+Comments will appear on the photo show page.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Search (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Users can search for people and photos by keyword.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
-- [ ] Custom blog urls
+- [ ] Add a location to photos
-- [ ] Pagination/infinite scroll
+- [ ] Add a map page which shows photos by location
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Search for photos by location
-- [ ] Reblogging
+- [ ] Tag photos
-- [ ] Multiple sessions/session management
+- [ ] Search for photos by tag
-- [ ] User avatars
+- [ ] Advanced photo editing - rotation, cropping etc.
-- [ ] Typeahead search bar
+- [ ] Pagination/ infinite scrolling

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md